jens-maus/RaspberryMatic/README.md

 ## Requirements
 * [RaspberryPi3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) or [RaspberryPi2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b)
 * microSD card (2GB minimum)
-* HomeMatic-RF GPIO radio module ([HM-MOD-RPI-PCB](http://www.elv.de/homematic-funkmodul-fuer-raspberry-pi-bausatz.html))
+* HomeMatic-RF GPIO radio module ([HM-MOD-RPI-PCB](http://www.elv.de/homematic-funkmodul-fuer-raspberry-pi-bausatz.html)) and/or HomeMatic LAN Gateway ([HM-LGW-O-TW-W-EU](https://www.elv.de/homematic-funk-lan-gateway.html))

 ## Compatible Third-Party Addons
 The CCU platform allows to enhance the functionality of a CCU by installing so-called Addon packages.
 For RaspberryMatic, standard CCU-Addon packages won't work because included binaries have to be recompiled for the hard-float buildroot environment RaspberryMatic uses.
 Here is a list of well-known already compatible Addon packages (please note that this list might be incomplete):